easybuilders/easybuild/docs/Configuration.rst

 (see `http://docs.python.org/2/library/configparser.html`_).

-Configuration files are organized in sections, the section name for a particular configuration setting are indicated in the output of ``eb --help``.
+Configuration files are organized in sections, the section name for a particular configuration setting is indicated in the output of ``eb --help``.
 Some examples sections are: ``MAIN``, ``basic``, ``config``, ``informative``, ``override``, ``regtest``, ``software``, ``unittest``,